starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 ------

 Local expressions are defined with the term ``local``.
 Local variables cannot be revoked, unlike references.
-See :ref:`locals` for more information.
+See :ref:`local_vars` for more information.

 .. tested-code:: cairo syntax_local